Shinjrou/online-banking-system/README.md

 ## Installation

-    The system doesn't require any intallation.
+    The system doesn't require any installation.
     However, it's needed that Java Runtime Environment(JRE) is installed to run the application.
     Visit the following website to install JRE. https://www.oracle.com/java/technologies/downloads/